maxwondercorn/ember-dictionary/README.md

 For example, `emberobserver` and `EmberObserver` will be flagged as invalid, with a suggestion of `Ember Observer`.

-The dictionary is used with [retext-spell](https://github.com/retextjs/retext-spell) to spellcheck markdown files. `retext-spell` dictionary loading is demonstrated in [wooorm/dictionaries](https://github.com/wooorm/dictionaries).
+In addition to spellchecking, linting for repeated words, contraction errors and other markdown issues is also performed.

+## Dictionary
-This Ember dictionary is merged with the `en_US` Hunspell [dictionary](http://wordlist.sourceforge.net).
+The Ember dictionary is merged with the `en_US` Hunspell [dictionary](http://wordlist.sourceforge.net).
 This simplifies configuration of `retext-spell`.
-The english dictionary will occasionally need to be remerged (12-18 months) to keep it in sync.
+The english dictionary will occasionally need to be remerged (~12-18 months) to keep it in sync.
 See en_US.lic for license.

 Whenever the `en_US` dictionary is updated check for duplicate words using the command `REV` command discussed in [CONTRIBUTING](contributing#finally).